Now that season 1 of Rings of Power is already behind us, it’s time for a retrospective look at Amazon’s big-budget fantasy.

-The book community has a ton of abbreviations, acronyms and shorthand words which, if you’re not familiar with, can make you feel a little out of the loop.
+The book community has loads of abbreviations, acronyms and shorthand words which can make you feel a little out of the loop, if you’re not familiar with them.

-With this in mind, here’s your definitive glossary for all* the must-know bookish phrases!
+With this in mind, here’s your definitive bookish glossary for all* [sic] the must-know book blogger phrases and abbreviations!

 The Definitive Book Blogging Abbreviation Guide

 If you make a purchase after following a link on a blogger’s website, they receive a small commission.
 Bloggers typically declare affiliate links to avoid a conflict of interest.

 Advance Reader Copy (also sometimes known as Advance Review Copy).
 ARCs are made available for bloggers, reviewers, and readers in order to generate discussion around a book.